-ITC judge rules that Apple didn't infringe on patents in HTC complaintAlex Wagner - Deputy Managing Editor, News Desk
+ITC judge rules that Apple didn't infringe on patents in HTC complaintAlex Wagner - Editorial Director of News and Content

 Most of the Apple-related legal news that we've gotten as of late has had to do with one of the many legal tiffs between the Cupertino firm and Samsung, but today an International Trade Commission (ITC) judge changed that by issuing a ruling on a complaint filed by HTC against Apple.
 The judge in question found that there was "no violation" by Apple in any of the four patents asserted by HTC in its complaint.
 HTC's suit was originally filed with the last year and was centered around a set of patents concerned with power management and dialing functionality of a phone.
 Today's ruling will be subject to review by a full commission in February of next year.